 What's Next In The Kavanaugh Confirmation Fight?

+After GOP Sen. Susan Collins of Maine came out in favor of confirming him Friday afternoon on the Senate floor, Judge Brett Kavanaugh is all but certainly headed for the Supreme Court in very short order.

-The Senate advanced Brett Kavanaugh's nomination to the Supreme Court, 51 to 49, Friday.
-A final vote could come in the next 24 hours.
+The Senate advanced Kavanaugh's nomination, 51 to 49, Friday.
+A final vote is expected Saturday.

+There was a lot that went down Friday.
+What exactly happened and what does it mean going forward?

 Let's explain.